1969 FA Cup final: Build-up

+Leicester City were making their fourth cup final appearance, and their third of the decade, having lost on all three previous occasions (in 1949, 1961 and 1963).
 Manchester City were appearing in the final for the seventh time.
 They had won the cup three times previously (in 1904, 1934 and 1956), and had been beaten in the final three times (in 1926, 1933 and 1955).
-Leicester City were making their fourth cup final appearance, and their third of the decade, having lost on all three previous occasions (in 1949, 1961 and 1963).
 The clubs had met in the FA Cup in each of the preceding three seasons.
 In 1966 Manchester City won a fifth round tie 1–0 after a replay, and won again in the third round in 1967.
 In the 1967–68 season Leicester finally prevailed.
 After a 0–0 draw at Maine Road, Leicester City came back from 2–0 down at Filbert Street to win 4–3.

-Manchester City manager Joe Mercer named his team for the final several days in advance.
-Glyn Pardoe missed training on Monday 21st with a leg injury, but after the fitness of Pardoe, Tony Coleman and Alan Oakes was tested in a practice match, all three were passed fit.
 Leicester City named a 14-man squad before travelling to a training camp in Bisham on the Tuesday.
 Manchester City travelled south on the Thursday, staying in Weybridge.
 Leicester had fitness doubts over Dave Gibson, Len Glover and John Sjoberg, but initially expected all three to be available for the final.
 However, in a practice match against Brentford, Sjoberg had to leave the field with a groin injury.
 His place in the team was taken by Alan Woollett.
+Manchester City manager Joe Mercer named his team for the final several days in advance.
+Glyn Pardoe missed training on Monday 21st with a leg injury, but after the fitness of Pardoe, Tony Coleman and Alan Oakes was tested in a practice match, all three were passed fit.

 Each club received 16,000 tickets for the final from the Football Association.
 The match was televised live by the BBC and ITV.
 Both broadcasters devoted several hours to match build-up, incorporating FA Cup-themed versions of other programmes, such as Cup Final It's a Knockout.

 As the previous season's league champions, Manchester City were strong favourites, particularly as Leicester were embroiled in a struggle to avoid relegation from the First Division.
 The Times correspondent anticipated that the condition of the pitch would influence the match, stating that "if — as it is said — it is in a good, lush state Manchester will be happy.
 If, on the other hand, it proves to be heavy, then it could suit Leicester the better."
 On the day before the game Joe Mercer criticised the pitch, likening it to a cabbage patch.